luniehq/lunie/docs/mvp-features.md

 The user should be able to:

-* View a list of current, pending, and closed proposals.
+* View a list of current, pending, and closed proposals
-* View the details of a proposal like title, body, type, current votes, minDeposit, and time remaining until the proposal is closed.
+* View the details of a proposal like title, body, type, current votes, minDeposit, and time remaining until the proposal is closed
 * Have four vote options per proposal: Yes, No, No (With Force), Abstain
-* Be able to create a new proposal with a title, body, and type (general or software upgrade).
-They will also be able to input a portion of a minDeposit to meet the activation threshold.
+* Be able to create a new proposal with a title, body, and type (general or software upgrade)
-* Be able to help convert a pending proposal to an active proposal by adding to the minDeposit
+* Be able to convert a pending proposal (whether its their proposal or someone else's) to an active proposal by depositing atoms via the proposal's minDeposit field

 ## Exploring blocks